cbonoan/calculatorProject/README.md

 # calculatorProject
+Project assignment:
-Created a calculator in three languages: Python, Perl, and C++, with a GUI
+Created a calculator in three languages: Python, Perl, and a language of our choice, with a GUI